aymannadeem/foldilocks/README.md

 ![image](https://user-images.githubusercontent.com/875834/56625159-091b4900-660a-11e9-8955-6d5aa72d383a.png)

 Foldilocks is uncovering the differences between three folds: `foldr`, `foldl` and `foldl'`.
-Let's walk through how she figures out how to find the fold that's _just_ right.
+Let's walk through how she figures out how to find the fold that's _juuuuust_ right.

 #### Refactoring: use folds instead of explicit recursion